 When to Avoid the Mercator Projection

-For any application requiring accurate representation of area—such as choropleth maps showing population density, economic output, or land cover—the Mercator projection is a poor choice.
-Equal-area projections like the Mollweide, Gall-Peters, or Eckert IV are far more appropriate.
-Even for thematic world maps, most experts recommend the Robinson projection (which balances shape and area distortion) or the Winkel Tripel projection (used by the National Geographic Society since 1998).
-These “compromise” projections sacrifice conformality but produce a more visually equitable representation of the Earth.
+Instead, equal-area projections like the Mollweide, Gall-Peters, or Eckert IV are far more appropriate.
+These projections preserve relative areas, ensuring that the size of each region on the map corresponds accurately to its actual area on Earth.
+For thematic world maps, compromise projections such as the Robinson projection (which balances shape and area distortion) or the Winkel Tripel projection (adopted by National Geographic since 1998) are widely preferred.
+These projections sacrifice conformality but produce a more visually equitable and realistic representation of the Earth.

 Modern Relevance: Web Mercator and Digital Mapping

 In the digital age, the Mercator projection has found a new and unexpected role.
 The Web Mercator projection (EPSG:3857) is the de facto standard for online tiled mapping services such as Google Maps, OpenStreetMap, Bing Maps, and nearly all modern web map APIs.
-It is a variant of the classic Mercator, adapted for use with spherical geodetic calculations (using a sphere rather than an ellipsoid).
-Why did it become the default for the web?
-Because it offers several practical advantages for interactive maps:
+It is a variant of the classic Mercator, adapted for use with spherical geodetic calculations (assuming a sphere rather than an ellipsoid).

-- Square tiles: Web Mercator can be tiled into a grid of square images that align precisely at all zoom levels, simplifying data storage and delivery.
+• Square tiles: Web Mercator can be tiled into a grid of square images that align precisely at all zoom levels, simplifying data storage and delivery.

 Alternatives in the Digital Realm